stevenengland/dfplayer_card_manager/README.md

 ### `sync`

 The `sync` command is intended to synchronize the content from a repository folder to SD card.
 It can be run in a dry run mode to preview changes.
+See [CONFIG.md](./docs/CONFIG.md) for more information on which folder and file structure for the music repository is expected by default and how you can change these settings.

 **Usage:**